No one can doubt the popularity and dominance of the Google Play Store in the domain of mobile applications and software.

-Now, if you are wondering “How to submit an app to Play Store” then end your quest here.
-We have covered end-to-end all about the process of app submission on the Play Store.
+Now, if you are wondering “How to submit an app to Google Play Store” then end your quest here.
+We have covered end-to-end all about the process to upload an app to Google Play Store.

 To put it out there, there are certain things that need to be done before the actual process of app submission begins.
-This is what we are going to attend to before answering the question of “How to put an app on Google Play” we will look at the pre-steps to publishing an application.
+This is what we are going to attend to before answering the question of “How to get an app on the play store”, we will look at the pre-steps to publishing an application.

 Without any further ado, let’s dive in.

 Since this is your first time submitting your application to a gigantic platform, there are certain prerequisites that you must take care of in order to successfully upload an app to Google Play Store.
 So, without any further ado, let’s get started.

 It is needless to mention how crucial testing your application is.
 No matter how many incredible features you have packed into your app, if it does not perform upto the expectations of the user, it will be ditched like a hot potato.
 In which case, it is imperative for you to painstakingly test your app as many times as possible and be 100 percent certain that it is going to perform remarkably, before you look ahead to upload apps on Play store.

 You can always use emulators for this purpose, however, using an Android-powered device will make the testing process more effective.
 It will give the experience of using your app on a real device, as would users, and enable you to analyze any bugs or discrepancies.